Whatsapp | Call Now +966 82 52 321

 In the 5th year of Hijrah (627 CE), a massive confederate army of over 10,000 men marched on Madinah to extinguish Islam.
 The Muslims, numbering only 3,000, faced an existential threat.
 Upon the brilliant strategic advice of Salman al-Farsi (RA), the Muslims dug a large trench along the northern perimeter of Madinah, a defensive tactic the Arabs had never seen before.

-The siege lasted for nearly a month, testing the faith, patience, and endurance of the believers to their limits.
-The small mosques marked the command posts of the defenders along the trench line.
+The siege lasted nearly a month, testing the faith, patience, and endurance of the believers to the limit.
+The small mosques served as command posts for the defenders along the trench line.
 The most prominent of these were:

-• Masjid Al-Fath (The Mosque of Victory): This was the command post of the Prophet Muhammad (PBUH).
+This was the command post of the Prophet Muhammad (PBUH).
 It was here, on the slopes of Mount Sela, that he spent three continuous days in fervent supplication.
-Allah (SWT) answered his prayers, sending a piercingly cold wind and an army of angels that threw the enemy camp into disarray, forcing them to retreat and granting the Muslims a decisive victory without a major battle.
+Allah (SWT) answered his prayers, sending a piercingly cold wind and an army of angels that threw the enemy camp into disarray, forcing them to retreat and granting the Muslims a decisive victory without a significant battle.

 Visiting this site is a lesson in Tawakkul (reliance on Allah), strategic brilliance, and the power of sincere Dua.